 Allison is a dedicated member of LFA’s Equity Leadership Team, which facilitates ongoing individual- and organization-focused reflection and helps staff build self-awareness, skills, and tools for keeping LFA’s work responsive to clients’ diverse perspectives, values, and cultural contexts.

 Prior to joining LFA, Allison worked as a program evaluator at the University of Michigan (UM) School of Social Work Curtis Center Program Evaluation Group and as a research assistant with faculty in the UM Department of Urban and Regional Planning.
 Previously, she grew food at The Student Organic Farm in Lansing, Michigan and served as a case manager at Project Hope, a shelter and multi-service center in Roxbury, Massachusetts.

 Allison speaks and writes Spanish fluently.
-She loves playing soccer, taking long city walks, and writing postcards to friends and family in the Midwest.
+She loves playing soccer, taking long city walks, singing, and writing snail mail to friends and family across the U.S.

 Bachelor of Arts, English Language and Literature, University of Michigan

 Master of Social Work, Community Organizing, University of Michigan

 Master of Urban Planning, Planning in Developing Countries, University of Michigan

 Evaluation of Kresge Foundation’s FreshLo (Fresh, Local, and Equitable)